on-device-ml/llamaratti/README.md

 # Quick Start

+⚡️ To get started, assuming a ~/MyProjects project folder:

+1) Clone llama.cpp to ~/MyProjects & build

+2) Download models.
+Ex: ~/MyProjects/llama.cpp/build/bin//llama-mtmd-cli -hf ggml-org/SmolVLM-500M-Instruct-GGUF.
+(Saved to llama caches folder: ~/Library/Caches/llama.cpp)

+3) Clone llamaratti to ~/MyProjects, then build ~/MyProjects/llamaratti/lr-mtmd-cli & ~/MyProjects/llamaratti/llamaratti

+4) Run llamaratti, select ⏶, then select .../Library/Caches/llama.cpp.
+Hold ⌘ to select the 2 downloaded .GGUF models.

+5) Drag an image into the top response window, type a question about the image, then select ⏵

+# Full Steps

-⚡️Jump to these sections to get up & running:
+🐢 Jump to these sections to get up & running:

 1) [Before We Start](#before-we-start)

 2) [Building llama](#building-llama)

 3) [Building and Running llamaratti](#building-and-running-llamaratti)

 4) [Downloading Models](#downloading-models)

 5) [Using Models in llamaratti](#using-models-in-llamaratti)

 ## Before We Start

-- llamaratti is a tool for developers creating on-device Apple Silicon apps that use llama.cpp multimodal capabilities.
-It provides convenience features such as drag/drop/conversion of multimedia files, simple prompt selection, simple changes to model settings, timing of loading/querying and displays simple metrics that can help understand the system impact of models.

 - llamaratti uses llama.cpp multimodal libraries that are still **in development**.  **This means this project will be impacted by future updates**.

+- A playground/tool for developers creating on-device Apple Silicon apps that use llama.cpp's multimodal capabilities.
+Provides features such as drag/drop/conversion of multimedia files, simple prompt selection, simple changes to model settings, timing of loading/querying and simple metrics that can help visualize the system impact of models.

-- llamaratti doesn't support non-multimodal models - there are plenty of great Apps to do this such as LM Studio and others.
-Support may be introduced in the future.
+- Currently supports multimodal models only.
+If you're looking for text inference, there are plenty of great Apps to do this, such as LM Studio.

-- What is a GGUF? - GPT-Generated Unified Format is a file format developed by the creators of llama.cpp, designed to store and load large language models (like LLaMA, Mistral, and others) efficiently for use in local inference engines.
+- What is a model GGUF?
+GPT-Generated Unified Format is a file format developed by the creators of llama.cpp, designed to store and load large language models efficiently for use in local inference engines.

+- What is an mmproj GGUF?
+A multimedia projector is a type of model designed to transform multimodal features into a format that can be digested by the model GGUF.

-- Model Pair - In this project, this term refers to the two models that llama.cpp multimodal requires to perform multimodal inferencing - the model & model projector GGUFs.
+- Model Pair - In this project, this term refers to the two models that llama.cpp multimodal requires to perform multimodal inferencing - the model & multimodal projector GGUFs.

-- Known Models - In this project, refers to the model details that are stored in an internal array within the llamaratti wrapper .
-Generally these are models that we have been testing with, but you can also add new ones as needed to the array.
+- Known Models - In this project, refers to the models that have been tested and are stored in an internal array within the wrapper.
+This array helps llamaratti use and configure the models automatically.
+You can also add to/modify this array as needed.

 - Downloading models - llamaratti allows you to load models directly from the llama.cpp cache folder, which means if you've already been using llama command line tools, you won't need to move or re-download them.

-- Demo Apps - The Obj-C app generally gets new features first, which may then be migrated to the Swift app
+- Demo Apps - The Objective-C app normally gets new features first, which can then be migrated to the Swift app.
+The Objective-C app is a good place to start.

 - Back to [Quick Start](#quick-start)